 Sports teams also face consequences if more than one athlete tests positive.
 In some cases, the entire team can be disqualified from competition.

 Let Our Anti-Doping Rule Violations Attorney Help Protect Your Career

 You’ve worked too hard, and you have too much at stake to have your career ruined by an anti-doping allegation.

 Our experienced anti-doping rule violations attorney is here to help you.
 Our firm only practices sports law.
 So far, we’ve helped athletes in more than 50 different sports from more than 50 different countries.

 Are You an Athlete Who Has Been Accused of an Anti-Doping Rule Violation?

 If you have been accused of violating these rules, it's crucial that you speak with an experienced anti-doping rule violations attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 When it comes to anti-doping rule violations, you simply can't afford to take any chances.
 Not only are your career and reputation at stake—so are your lifelong dreams.
 Don't hesitate.
 Contact us today.